 Question 5.5-2: If Option 1 is selected for Question 5.5-1, when the Rx UE is unable to comply with the SL DRX configuration included in the RRCReconfigurationSidelink, whether new rejection cause for SL DRX should be introduced in the RRCReconfigurationFailureSidelink message?
 Please give your comments.

+Question xx: whether other information element e.g., compromised DRX setting in the RRC signaling can be provided by RX UE?

 If Option 1 is selected for Question 5.5-1, it should further discuss what are the Tx UE behaviors upon receiving the RRCReconfigurationFailureSidelink.
 According to the description in TS38.331, in Rel-16 V2X, the corresponding UE behaviors are as below: